Pop psychology sells well.

 #2.
 Mirror Neurons

-Ramachandra, author of “Phantoms in The Brain” and a popularizer of science helped spread the news of that important scientific discovery when he said that “mirror neurons will do for psychology what DNA did for biology“.
+V. S. Ramachandra, author of “Phantoms in The Brain” said that “mirror neurons will do for psychology what DNA did for biology”.

-Since then, you can barely read a book on persuasion and self-development without stumbling upon the omnipresent mirror neurons.
+And for years you could barely read a book on persuasion and self-development without stumbling upon mirror neurons.

 Do you want to empathize with people?
 Mirror neurons will help.